justincasher/justincasher.github.io/machine learning/Catan RL/Catan_RL.md

 &emsp; My approach to Catan directly builds on the research discussed above.
 I trained a residual neural network to predict whether a given player will finish first, second, or third; this is done using a TD-method combined with a simplified MCTS algorithm.
 I tested this approach in two settings: (1) with the board tiles and numbers fixed and (2) without the board fixed.
 In both trials, I disabled player-to-player trading while limiting the number of players to 3; I hope to train a more general model in the future.

 &emsp; In case (1), I created a network which won each game in an average of 73 dice rolls.
 Other analyses suggest the average number of rolls to win being in the range 60–70—for instance, in [[1]](#7-references), they counted an average of 71 rolls in a four person game.
 Hence, 73 rolls implies my model is a little slow, as a three person game should finish more quickly than a four person game.
 The slight increase in number of rolls could be attributed to disabling player-to-player trading.
 I also found that, by personally playing my model, it was better than an amateur player, but the network still struggled with late game strategy.
 It seems capable of occasionally winning, albeit not at a high rate.
-I think this can be fixed by additional training, but, using what I had learned in developing this model, I chose to focus my resources on developing model (2).
+I think this can be fixed by employing MCST rollouts during the end game.

-&emsp; In case (2), the network ended up being a bit slower, winning each game in an average of 86 dice rolls.
+&emsp; In case (2), the network was a bit slower, winning each game in an average of 86 dice rolls.
 In turn, this reduced the model from playing at an intermediate level and challenging for wins to a beginner level.
 I think that two possible ways to improve this model are either creating natural variables for the model to interpret (e.g., how many resources each settlement possition borders), or creating a larger with additional training time.
 The former seems more likely, as the later would likely require much more computational power than I had available.